rudnerbjoern/iTop-br-backupconfiguration/README.md

 For more information on using and querying tags, refer to the iTop documentation: [Tag Usage](https://www.itophub.io/wiki/page?id=2_7_0%3Afeature%3Atag).

+The additional fields are enabled in the presentation of the following classes:

+- Server
+- VirtualMachine
+- NetworkDevice
+- DBServer

 ### Tags Configuration

 ![Tags Configuration](Screenshots/TagsConfiguration.png)